Electric Today is here for you 24 hours a day and 7 days per week. If you do not see an answer to your problem below, feel free to call us!

-If I have problems with TV or telephone wiring within the house, whom should I call?
+Who do I contact when I have problems with TV or telephone wiring in my home?

-I have a 110 Volt Outlet on the Exterior of My Home.
-Can I Plug my Christmas Lights into It?
+I have a 110 volt outlet on the exterior of my home.
+Can I plug holiday lights into It?

 I have surge/lightning protection on my home.
-Am I totally safe from lightning strikes?
+Am I safe from lightning strikes?

-Can I plug any 110-volt device I wish into my regular 110-volt outlets throughout my house?
+Can I plug any 110-volt device into regular 110-volt outlets throughout the house?

 Yes.
-Though, if the device exceeds the capacity of the circuit, the breaker will trip off.
+But remember, if your device exceeds the capacity of the circuit it will trip the breaker.

 Can I hang a ceiling fan where a light is?

-Yes, but first you must make sure the electrical box is properly braced and rated for the weight and torque of the ceiling fan you are installing.
+Yes.
+But you should first contact an electrician to ensure the electrical box is properly braced and rated for the weight and torque of the ceiling fan model.

 What does it mean when my fluorescent lights are flickering or cycling on and off?